-Granuloma inguinale is a progressive infection of genital skin caused by Calymmatobacterium granulomatis.
+Granuloma inguinale is a rare, progressive infection of genital skin caused by Klebsiella (formerly Calymmatobacterium) granulomatis.
 Skin lesions are beefy red, raised, and often ulcerated.
 Diagnosis is by clinical criteria and microscopy.
 Treatment is with antibiotics, usually tetracyclines, macrolides, or trimethoprim/sulfamethoxazole.

-The bacteria Calymmatobacterium (formerly Donovania) granulomatis are very rare in most of the world.
-Current epidemiologic data are unavailable, but historically, granuloma inguinale has been reported in areas such as Papua New Guinea, northern Australia, southern Africa, and parts of Brazil and India.
+Infections with K. granulomatis are extremely rare but have been previously reported in areas such as Papua New Guinea, Australia, southern Africa, the Caribbean, and parts of Brazil and India.

 Symptoms and Signs

 After an incubation period of about 1 to 12 wk, a painless, red skin nodule slowly enlarges, becoming a raised, beefy red, moist, smooth, foul-smelling lesion.
 The lesion slowly enlarges and may spread to other skin areas.
 Lesions heal slowly, with scarring.
 Secondary infections with other bacteria are common and can cause extensive tissue destruction.

 Occasionally, granuloma inguinale spreads through the bloodstream to the bones, joints, or liver; without treatment, anemia, wasting, and uncommonly death may occur.